Britain's May to press case with EU on security in Tallinn

 But after another week of talks in Brussels, EU negotiators said there had not been enough progress yet to move to the next phase of discussions on a transition period after Brexit or a future trade deal.

-“With the largest defense budget in Europe, a far-reaching diplomatic network, world-class security, intelligence and law enforcement services, and our position at the heart of NATO, the UK’s role in Europe’s defense has never been more vital,” May said on the eve of an EU meeting in the Estonian capital.
+“With the largest defence budget in Europe, a far-reaching diplomatic network, world-class security, intelligence and law enforcement services, and our position at the heart of NATO, the UK’s role in Europe’s defence has never been more vital,” May said on the eve of an EU meeting in the Estonian capital.

 “As we prepare for Brexit, I want to build a bold, new security partnership with the EU.
 A partnership that reflects our shared history, promotes our common values, and maintains a secure and prosperous Europe.”